data301-2021-summer2/project-group25-project/data/raw/README.md

 # Raw Data

-This directory will contain original data from source.
+This directory contains original data from source.
+These files are unedited.